MartinHelmut/cpp-gui-template-sdl2/docs/QuickStart.md

 ## TL;DR

+> [!IMPORTANT]
+> Workflow presets are only available in CMake version 3.25 and up.

 The quickest way possible to get an actual distributable from zero is using the available CMake workflows.
 For Linux and
 Windows: